PocketNinjaCoUk/Yo/README.md

+# Yo

-# Dependency on a single page script
+## Dependency on a single page script

-Using gulp to import javascript files into 1 file and provide clean dependencies
+Using gulp to import javascript files into 1 file and provide clean dependencies.
+Basically this is just a pet project to do this and learn at the same time :-) Currently it seems to work well with raw Javascript.
+For importing 3rd party plugins that run on page ready there is a little more work :-S

 ### To install